AustinClojure/workshop-docs/Pages/6-build-page.md

                     {:name "Sally"  :message "Hungry for some pizza?"}])
 ```

 Next, we'll modify the HTML to display the messages.
-We will also add a parameter to the `index-page` function so that we can give it a messages we want displayed.
+We will also add a parameter to the `index-view` function so that we can give it a messages we want displayed.

 ```clojure
 (defn index-view